-Correcting Input/Output (I/O) Errors
+Correcting Input/Output (I/C) Errors

 When you receive a disk from the manufacturer, it has been surfacetested and known bad spots are accounted for.
-Known bad spots are normal and do not cause loss of data.
+Known bad spots are normal and do not cause loss of data if they are properly specified when the disk is initialized.

-As you use the disk, however, additional bad spots can occur.
-New bad spots are a serious problem and can cause loss of data.
+As you use the disk, however, additional bad spots may occur; these are a serious problem and can cause loss of data.
 New bad spots are signaled by I/O errors (Error 301) when you try to create or modify files.
 When I/O errors occur, you need to make bad spots known to the disk so that they will not cause loss of data.